Jython1415/csds391-pa2/README.md

     I added a basic outline with the objective function, and cluster updates.
 The class still doesn't have a stopping mechanism except for the maxIter parameter, but I'm going to move ahead with visualization so that I can see where my code is at.

 6. Add visualization of k-means

+    I added visualization of the objection function decreasing and a scatter plot of the clusters.
+Using this, I was able to debug the code.

+7. Add what I can to the write up for k-means

+    Done.
+I will have to save part D for another time.

+8. Figure out what to do for Neural Networks